-Anyone seeking a truly grand escape while in Fes should stay at the upscale Fes Marriott Hotel Jnan Palace.
+Anyone seeking a truly grand escape in Fes should stay at the upscale Fes Marriott Hotel Jnan Palace.
 This five-star hotel features gorgeous and spacious rooms, three restaurants, three bars, and plenty of little luxuries.

 For more accommodation options in Fes check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 Even with just a couple of days, you’ll quickly see what makes Fes such a fascinating and chaotic place to visit.
 Though it would take much longer to fully understand or navigate this ancient city, you should be able to comfortably experience the best of Fes in that time.
 To cover the best places to visit in Fes, you’ll want to visit not only the famous medina, but also Fes Jdid (or New Fes) and several landmarks on the surrounding hills.

 However, before we get to our Fes itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 SafetyWing offers travel insurance for only about $10 a week, making it a no-brainer to get.
 You can get a quick, non-binding quote below: